About the AstraZeneca COVID-19 vaccine

 From a regulatory perspective, the TGA has reviewed all the available evidence and determined that the AstraZeneca vaccine can be safely administered 4-12 weeks apart.

-People who have had the first dose of the COVID-19 AstraZeneca vaccine without any serious adverse effects can be given the second dose, including adults under 50 years.
+People who have had the first dose of the COVID-19 AstraZeneca vaccine without any serious adverse effects should have the second dose.
+This includes under 60 years.

 Risks of vaccination